mdsantia/mdsantia.github.io/_projects/Bib CV.md

 4. .tex

 ### BBX
-The first kind is what defines the structure for the bibtex to output as desired.
+The first kind is what defines the structure for the `biblatex` to output as desired.
 It may seem overwhelming but there is only two main things to focus on:

 #### Declarations
 These are the responsible section when adding custom types and fields.